AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-31-A-guide-to-making-GIFs-in-P5JS-and-Processing.md

 <h3>Saving frames with CCapture</h3>
 CCapture is a javascript library for capturing canvas based animations, such as the P5JS canvas for example.
 The library can be found <a href='https://github.com/spite/ccapture.js/'>here</a>.

-Jeff's a href='https://github.com/ippsketch/p5js-animation-to-png-template'>template</a> is simply fantastic and all you basically need.
+Jeff's <a href='https://github.com/ippsketch/p5js-animation-to-png-template'>template</a> is simply fantastic and everything you basically need.
 After running your sketch and setting the parameters in the code, you'll receive a .tar file that holds all the frames that you require to make your GIF.

 <h3>Using the createLoop package</h3>
 This one doesn't give you the individual frames per se, but directly creates a GIF underneath the P5JS canvas, which you can then save to your device.
 Since a GIF is merely a concatenation of frames, you could then load that GIF into your editor of choice to make some changes, or manipulate it with a command line tool like FFMPEG.